e99h2121/gitbook-gooddesign/README.md

 This is the summary of my question among recent article from each news.

-Now this document is not only about the Design, but also focusing that several kind of the themes of the recent news.
+Now this document is focusing that several kind of the themes of the recent news.

 The original question for me was "What is good design?" as a non-designer's viewpoint.
 After it includes Security, Writings, and AI... and so on.